Menemerus semilimbatus

 Menemerus semilimbatus is a spider in the family Salticidae.

 Description

 Menemerus semilimbatus are about 6.5–8.4 mm long, the male being slightly smaller than the female.
 These fairly big jumping spiders are dorso-ventrally flattened and are covered with short dense, grayish-white hairs, with hairy whitish palps and a white band on the side margins of the carapace, showing also a small white, triangular marking in the middle.
 The eyes are large and forward-facing.
 The legs are light brown with darker rings and patches, while the abdomen is dorsally yellowish or grayish, with a characteristic pattern of several bright V-shaped markings.
 The females show a notch at the posterior edge of the epigyne and two oval depressions in the anterior half.

 Distribution

 Menemerus semilimbatus is a Mediterranean species widely distributed in Europe, southern Asia and in Africa.
-In the Americas, it has been reported for Argentina, Chile, Ecuador and USA.
+In the Americas, it has been reported in Argentina, Chile, Ecuador and USA.